dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.2.0 - Jun 01 2017 =
+- Less folder moved accidentally
+- Sticky post styling
+- WP default gallery styling
+- Table styling without .table class needed
+- Post images adjusted with alignments classes and made responsive
+- Styled page links
+- Title with long words. added word-wrap css property to post
+- Styled nav links
+- Styled post password form
+- Fixed some bugs on comment styling
+- Fixed missing jQuery script, added as dependency on the Bootstrap script

 = 1.1.0 - Jun 01 2017 =
 - The site header is covered by the admin bar.
 - PHP NOTICE: wp-content/themes/basicstore/inc/woocommerce.php:180 - Trying to get property of non-object
-- basicstore/woocommerce/single-product/add-to-cart/grouped.php version 3.0.3 is out of date.
+- woocommerce/single-product/add-to-cart/grouped.php version 3.0.3 is out of date.
 The core version is 3.0.7,
 - fixed layout issue on archive page
 - archive page - Fatal error: Call to a member function get_cart_url() on a non-object in wp-content/themes/basicstore/inc/woocommerce.php on line 89
-- Text domain changed from "basicstore" to "basicstore"
+- Text domain changed from "basicstore" to "basic-store"
 - Theme URI is redirected, this is not allowed.
 - Missing singular placeholder, needed for some languages.
 - payments-methods.php Translation issue